GideonLeGrange/mikrotik-java/README.md

 Versions
 --------

-The current stable version 1.1, which added TLS (SSL) support to encrypt API traffic.
+The current stable version 1.1.1, which fixes a bug.

+Version 1.1 added TLS (SSL) support to encrypt API traffic.

 Examples